 Josh Smith becomes an ambassador for Place2Be

-Presenter, Vlogger, and GLAMOUR UK’s Celebrity and Entertainment Director Josh Smith, has become Place2Be’s newest charity ambassador.
+Presenter, Journalist, and former Celebrity and Entertainment Director at GLAMOUR UK, Josh Smith has become Place2Be’s newest charity ambassador.

 As a celebrity interviewer - interviewing everyone from Oprah to Victoria Beckham - Josh Smith has become known for his open and honest interviews around mental health.
 As he is announced as an ambassador for Place2Be, he pens a heartfelt essay on living your truth, after previously writing about ‘coming out’ at school for the charity.